 Business Model Competition

-The BMC represents the first international business model competition and is part of a groundbreaking approach to entrepreneurship that focuses on the process of improving the inputs into entrepreneurship rather than the outputs.
+The BMC is the first international business model competition.
+It is a groundbreaking approach to entrepreneurship that focuses on the process of improving the inputs into entrepreneurship rather than the outputs.
 Specifically, rather than focusing on outputs like business plans or fundraising, this new approach focuses on the key tasks of testing unexamined assumptions in the field and developing validated business models which is usually manifest through a deep customer understanding and traction.

 Want to Join a Team?

-Individuals without business ideas may participate by working with a team that needs your skills.
-There is no guarantee that there are teams needing your particular skills.
-Please email firstname.lastname@example.org with "Business Model Competition" as the subject and specify your skills.
+You don't need to have a business idea to participate, but you may find a team that needs your expertise and energy!
+Please email email@example.com with "Business Model Competition Seeking Team" as the subject and specify your skills.
 Ms. Betti will contact you if there is a match.

 Required Skills and Resources